Attending college is a big milestone that both parents and students look forward to for many months.

 Packing with Purpose

-Packing can be a frustrating task, but one way to expedite the chore is to have your child label all the containers and boxes.
+Packing for college can be a frustrating task, but one way to expedite the chore is to have your child label all the containers and boxes so you know what’s already packed and can easily find things once you arrive.
 If you have items that are more fragile, consider putting them into heavy plastic containers so they are less likely to be damaged during the move.

-Additionally, consider making a list of must-have items, to limit the chance that something important is forgotten.
-For example, bedding, computer, school supplies, a first aid kit, and basic tool kit—which can be extremely useful on move in day.
+Also consider making a list of must-have items, to limit the chance that something important is forgotten.
+For example, bedding, computer, school supplies, a first aid kit, and basic tool kit — which can be extremely useful on move-in day.

 If your child is attending a college that is out of state or in a different climate, you may have to build out a more weather-appropriate wardrobe.
-For instance, if your son or daughter is moving to a college in the Midwest from Florida, you might buy and pack weatherproof boots, jackets, scarves, gloves, and other clothing suited for colder temperatures.
+For instance, if your child is moving to a college in the Midwest from Florida, you might buy and pack weatherproof boots, jackets, scarves, gloves, and other clothing suited for colder temperatures.

-If he or she is attending college in a warmer climate, consider packing more t-shirts and shorts and leave some of the sweatshirts and wool sweaters at home.
+If they are attending college in a warmer climate, consider packing more t-shirts and shorts and leave some of the sweatshirts and wool sweaters at home.

 Planning Travel Arrangements